-Classon, a Republican, was the representative for Wisconsin's 9th congressional district from 1917 to 1923.
+Classon was the representative for Wisconsin’s 9th congressional district and was a Republican.
+He served from 1917 to 1923.

 From Apr 1917 to Mar 1923, Classon missed 466 of 967 roll call votes, which is 48.2%.
 This is much worse than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.

 |Dec 1918-Mar 1919||63||4||6.3%||13th|

 |Dec 1919-Feb 1920||39||5||12.8%||30th|